Financial Aid Policies

 Students accept their initial award and any subsequent revisions online.
 Students will be notified of the need to accept an award or revision by email and will access the aid award through the Hub.
 The financial aid award letter should be submitted electronically to Student Financial Services within the time period noted on the award letter.

-If you are a returning student who has received Direct Stafford loans in previous years, the submitted award letter on the Hub will begin the loan processing.
+If you are a returning student who has received Federal Direct Stafford loans in previous years, the submitted award letter on the Hub will begin the loan processing.

-Students who are first-time Direct Stafford loan borrowers must do the following for the loan to be processed:
+Students who are first-time Federal Direct Stafford loan borrowers must do the following for the loan to be processed:

 - They must submit the award letter on the Hub.

 - A paper Master Promissory Note can be printed from online and mailed overnight, express, or certified mail to: Department of Education, 201 TechnaCeter Drive, Montgomery, AL 36117.

 If the above items are not completed in a timely manner, this will delay your loan disbursements and could result in you owing a balance to Carleton.